 Grenada citizenship benefits

-Grenada citizenship requirements
+Grenada citizenship requirements and eligibility

-The applicant must:
+The primary applicant must:

 - Be over 18 years old.